 Be Flexible With Your New Hires And Their Holiday Plans

 Holiday plans are usually booked or considered months in advance.
+If you are onboarding employees during the holidays, you need to be aware of that.
 Plane tickets and hotels are expensive, so your new employees probably already have their holiday plans sorted out.
 Make sure that you are as flexible as possible with your new hires and their holiday plans.

 If work still needs to be done while your employees have plans, consider alternate work arrangements.
 Can any of the work be done remotely?
 If so, get your employees set up with the skills and tools they need to complete the job on the go.

 Include New Employees In Any Holiday Gift Exchanges